Sophisticated engineering is at the heart of healthcare systems around the world.

 Throughout the year you'll work on a major individual project, using the knowledge and skills you've developed to research and design a solution to a medical engineering challenge.

-In your final year, you'll study two core modules in electronics for medicine and future healthcare engineering technologies, and select two specialised courses in Medical Engineering such as biologically-inspired computation and machine vision.
+In your final year, you'll study core modules in electronics for medicine and future healthcare engineering technologies, and select specialised courses in Medical Engineering such as biologically-inspired computation and machine vision.

-You'll also complete your MEng Individual Project, worth 80 credits.
+You'll also complete your MEng Individual Project.
 You'll work individually on a major project which will develop your capacity to think independently and creatively about a specific area of electronic engineering.

 You'll develop advanced skills in problem-solving, critical evaluation and writing concise technical reports.
 You'll also be able to present and defend your work.